rigetti/forest-benchmarking/README.md

 will necessarily be stable between releases.
 Code that depends on this package in its current state is very likely to break when the package version changes, so we encourage you to pin the version you use, and update it consciously when necessary.

+## Citation

+If you use Forest Benchmarking, please cite it via the [BibTeX file](forest-benchmarking.bib).